mreithub/manuel.reithuber.net/_posts/2016-07-08-setting-up-debian-hosts.md

 ```

-**Important**: After editing `sshd_config` and restarting the SSH server, always open a new terminal and make sure you haven&#8217;t locked yourself out of the machine!
+**Important**: After editing `sshd_config` and restarting the SSH server, always open a new terminal and make sure you haven't locked yourself out of the machine!

-After I&#8217;ve come this far, I usually reboot the system (if it&#8217;s an actual system we&#8217;re talking about 😉 )
+After I've come this far, I usually reboot the system (if it's an actual system we're talking about 😉 )

     shutdown -r now